 Make a choice

-Whatever your choice, insulation is always going to be the first best move.
+Whatever your choice, insulation is always going to be the best first move.

 Cost and carbon footprint illustrations for a number of options for reducing the carbon footprint from home heating: Greener home heating [PDF document].